Last Updated on 3 months by Tim

 My goal with this post is not to give you sourdough bread recipes.
 I’ve you’re an experienced baker, I’m sure you can bake better sourdough bread than me.
 There are a lot of online resources that can give you recipe inspirations and teach you artisanal bread baking techniques.

 However, there’s a shortage of resources on the internet that look at bread from a scientific and technological viewpoint.
 That is because a lot of bakers really enjoy baking.
 I like it too.
 It relaxes me.
 But most bakers haven’t been scientifically trained.
 They are no technologists but artisans.
-And while they sometimes might drop a science buzzword that they have picked up somewhere, most lack a profound knowledge about the chemical, physical, and biological processes involved in bread baking.

 The job of a baker is to produce tasty bread and not to question the science behind it.
 On the other hand, my goal with this post is to give you information about sourdough bread that you can use to gain a deeper understanding of bread baking.
 That might not improve your baking technique, but it can help you to better troubleshoot in case of failure and it can help you with the development of new recipes.